PixarV/terraform-provider-r4/docs/resources/volume_attachment.md

 }
 ```

-## Argument Reference
+## Argument reference

+The following arguments are required:

+* `instance_id` - (Required, Forces new resource, String) The ID of the instance to attach to.
+* `volume_id` - (Required, Forces new resource, String) The ID of the volume to be attached.

-The following arguments are supported:
+The following arguments are optional:

-* `device_name` - (Optional) The device name to expose to the instance.
+* `device_name` - (Optional, Editable, String) The device name to expose to the instance.

-~> **Note** The parameter `device_name` is deprecated.
+    ~> **Note** This argument is deprecated.
 Its value is ignored.
 The device name will be generated during attaching and can be changed.

-* `instance_id` - (Required) ID of the instance to attach to.
-* `volume_id` - (Required) ID of the volume to be attached.
-* `skip_destroy` - (Optional) Set this to `true` if you do not wish to detach the volume from the instance
+* `skip_destroy` - (Optional, Editable, Boolean) Indicates whether to detach the volume on resource destroy or skip the detachment, but still remove the volume's attachment from the Terraform state.
-  to which it is attached at destroy time, and instead just remove the attachment from Terraform state.
-  This is useful when destroying an instance which has volumes created by some other means attached.
+    * _Default value:_ `false`

+      ~> **Note**  This can be useful if the volume was created outside of Terraform and you want to keep it attached to the instance.

-* `stop_instance_before_detaching` - (Optional) Set this to `true` to ensure
-  that the target instance is stopped before trying to detach the volume.
+* `stop_instance_before_detaching` - (Optional, Editable, Boolean) Indicates whether the instance should be stopped before detaching the volume.
-  Stops the instance, if it is not already stopped.
+    * _Default value:_ `false`

-## Attribute Reference
+## Attribute reference

 ### Supported attributes

 In addition to all arguments above, the following attributes are exported:

-* `generated_device_name` - The device name generated during attaching.
-Value can be changed.
+* `generated_device_name` - (String) The device name generated during attaching.
+The value can be changed.
-* `instance_id` - ID of the instance.
-* `volume_id` - ID of the volume.

 ### Unsupported attributes